People Tree: Early years

-The People Tree business developed from Global Village, an environmental campaigning NGO founded by British born Safia Minney in Tokyo in 1991.
+The People Tree business developed from Global Village, an environmental campaigning non-governmental organization (NGO) founded by British born Safia Minney in Tokyo in 1991.
 It began as a clothing catalogue which featured hand woven and natural dyed hand bags, clothing, and clogs made by women from Bangladesh.
 Because it was difficult to find fair trade apparel products of a high enough quality for the Japanese market, Global Village started to do its own design in house.
-Safia Minney said, "When I started out […] we were investing in labour-intensive process while the industry was going in the other direction: mass-manufactured fashion, using synthetics instead of natural materials.
+Safia Minney said, "When I started out [...] we were investing in labour-intensive process while the industry was going in the other direction: mass-manufactured fashion, using synthetics instead of natural materials.
 We were dealing with very disadvantaged people in remote places."

-Initially the Global Village business was run from the home of Safia Minney and her then-husband James Minney, who later became her business partner in founding People Tree.
-In 1995, Fair Trade Company KK was formed as a limited company in Japan by transferring the fair trading activity of Global Village, and a shop was opened in the fashionable Jiyugaoka district, in Tokyo.
+Initially the Global Village business was run from the home of Safia Minney, and her then-husband James Minney, also her business partner in founding People Tree.
+In 1995, Fair Trade Company KK was formed as a limited company in Japan by transferring the fair trading activity of Global Village, and a shop was opened in the fashionable Jiyūgaoka district, in Tokyo.
 In 1997, Safia Minney added a Fair Trade Fashion Collection, using eco-textiles, including organic cotton, to the products sold by Fair Trade Company.
 People Tree was working closely with textile artisan groups to help them meet environmental standards and develop their market potential, with two full-time designers.

 In 2005, People Tree Japan launched its first 'prototype franchise' store in Tokyo.

 British Expansion

-In 2000, People Tree's business expanded to the UK where the brand formed a partnership with Co-operative Group.
-In 2006, then-CEO Safia Minney persuaded Top Shop executives to take People Tree into Topshop as a concession.
+In 2000, People Tree's business expanded to the UK where the brand formed a partnership with The Co-operative Group.
+In 2006, then-chief executive officer (CEO), Safia Minney persuaded Topshop executives to take People Tree into Topshop as a concession.

 Recent History

-By 2004, the company had expanded into 20 different countries and turned over $1.79 million.
+By 2004, the UK company was selling to 20 different countries and turned over $1.79 million.

-In 2015, founder and CEO Safia Minney left the business after separating from her husband James Minney, who was Chief Financial officer.
+In 2015, founder and CEO, Safia Minney, left the business and separated from her husband James Minney, who was the chief financial officer (CFO).

-In 2021 an ecommerce website was launched as 'the new home of People Tree in Europe'.
-It does not have an office or staff in the EU.
+In 2021 an e-commerce was launched as 'the new home of People Tree in Europe'.
+Since 2023, it has not had staff in the European Union (EU).

-As of 2021 James Minney was CEO of People Tree.
+As of 2021, James Minney was CEO of People Tree.

-In August 2023, People Tree Ltd laid off the majority of UK staff amidst claims of financial problems and significant customer upset.
+In August 2023, People Tree Ltd laid off the majority of UK staff.
 CEO James Minney set out the problem in stark form:"We are figuring out what is the right way to go forward and how we can build up from this minimal base to restart"In September 2023, People Tree Ltd entered liquidation.
+People Tree Foundation Ltd and People Tree International Ltd were dissolved.

+In March 2025, Fair Trade Company KK transferred its profitable food business to People Seed Co, a wholly-owned subsidiary of AiiA Corporation.

+As of 14 August 2025, People Tree Fair Trade Group Ltd has applied to be struck-off from Companies House, the UK company register, the application signed by the companies three directors: James Minney, Richard Minney, and CJ Wilson.